JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 author: Jerry F
 published: true
 ---

+We are a coalition of local people and groups fighting for fairer regeneration at the Elephant and Castle and we are taking our local council to court to try to overturn a planning permission awarded to property developer Delancey to demolish and redevelope the Elephant shoping centre.
+We are doing this because we were promied a regeneration that was supposed to deliver jobs and homes for local people, but is doing the exact opposite.

 Twenty years ago, almost to the day, Fred Manson, Southwark Council's Director of Regeneration laid out the aims of the Labour council's new regeneration strategy in the Estates Gazette: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ As the Gazette reported it, this was _'part of a deliberate process of gentrification that will result in social housing being replaced by owner occupied dwellings and developers being given free reign to build luxury flats'_[^1].